dmbarbour/glas/docs/GlasApps.md

 Application state is primarily via 'mem.\*' and 'db.\*' registers.
 Some system APIs are stateful (e.g. filesystem), but registers are more convenient in context of structured data, content-addressed storage, and transactions.
 Aside from holding state, registers are useful as a stable source of identity.

-### Heap-like Refs
+### Mutable Refs

-We can model heaps via indexed data structures, but built-in heaps provide superior performance and tight integration with the garbage collector.
-So, we'll support heap-like Refs.
+It isn't difficult to explicitly model a heap, e.g. manage an array within register.
+But a system-supported API offers superior performance and integration.
+A minimal API for this purpose:

         sys.ref.new() : [heap] Ref<heap>
         sys.ref.with(Ref<heap>, S) : [heap, op] S'
           op(S) : [ref] S'

-In the proposed API, 'heap' is a register used as the source of identity and ephemerality.
-Refs can only be accessed in context of their heap.

-Instead of redundant methods to update Refs, we bind as register 'ref' in scope of 'op'.
-This allows us to use Refs for sealing abstract data, associative structure, even as a first-class heap.
-If Ref falls out of scope, all related data that becomes inaccessible (cannot be unsealed, etc.) should also be garbage collected.
+In this API, 'heap' may be any register, but the heap register isn't modified (see *Environment Abstraction*).
+A `Ref<heap>` is an abstract index.
+The associated data may be accessed only if the associated heap is in scope.
+Access is modeled as binding to a register 'ref' in scope of 'op'.
+Effectively, a Ref serves as a first-class register and may be used any way a register is used: sealed data, environment abstraction, first-class heaps.
+When a Ref falls out of scope and is eventually garbage-collected, all associated state and sealed data that becomes inaccessible can also be garbage-collected.

-Refs are a potential source of linearity errors: we can easily store linear data in a Ref (or seal linear data with a Ref), then drop the Ref.
+Refs are a potential source of linearity errors: we can store linear data into a Ref (or seal data with a Ref, etc.), then drop the Ref.
 This can potentially be detected by a garbage collector.
-If detected, the runtime should report a warning.
+If detected, the runtime can report a warning.

+### Environment Abstraction

+The program model includes a '%assoc' primitive that lets us treat any ordered pair of registers, (R1,R2), as another volume of named registers.
+Essentially, a naming scheme where names include register pairs, e.g. `(db.foo, mem.bar).xyzzy` is another register with application lifespan.

+This is mostly useful in context of environment abstraction, i.e. an API can 'hide' one of the registers used in the pair, while the client provides the other.
+This prevents the client from directly referencing the hidden registers.
+And conversely, because there are no first-class register pointers in glas, the API cannot reference the hidden register either.

-### Acceleration
+### Concurrency and Distribution

 A glas runtime can support accelerated register operations, e.g. for queue reads and writes.
 If a specific register is used only as a queue, the compiler can apply useful optimizations for concurrency and distribution.
 Acceleration can also reduce number of intermediate allocations when applying many small edits to large structures.